kuma35/thinking-forth-jp/sphinx/chapter2.rst

 A discipline called *structured analysis* [weinberg80]_ offers some techniques for describing interfaces in ways that your clients will easily understand.
-One of these techniques is called the “data-flow diagram” (DFD), which mentioned.
+One of these techniques is called the “data-flow diagram” (DFD), which Teleska mentioned.

 .. figure:: fig2-3.png
    :alt: A data-flow diagram.